tarrie/journal/README.md

 # 12/28/19
-- tag contacts and tag groups implement later
+- ToDo: Implementing groupoing of contacts and groups via tagging: tag contacts and tag groups -- implement later

+Recap
 - finished the interface for 26 endpoints.
 How many do I have to implement so far? <br>
 - rought interface for API complete
 - tommorrow clean up all endpoints -> create datamodel -> implement simple CRUD -> do it all